DragonSenses/blog-site/README.md

 # What's next?

+- [ ] Dark Mode (my favorite feature)
 - [x] Responsive Design
 - [x] Mobile First
-- [ ] For very large displays (1536px), lots of extra space on first and last post
+- [ ] For extra-large displays (1536px), fix space on 1st and last item
 - [ ] Header with navbar
 - [x] Footer with extra details
 - [ ] Populate articles with format -> Top | 2 Asides | Article | Footer
 - [ ] Actually have links go to pages within website
+- [ ] Separate the logic of author/author-image/author-title to be fixed to the bottom of a div blog-card item
 - [ ] *More coming soon...*

 ## Notes I had while making the site